Fragile state: Promoting democracy

 According to Samuel Huntington, “The most important political distinction among countries concerns, not their form of government but their degree of government.”
 The purpose of democratization and institutional development in fragile states is to help them improve both state capacity and development of inclusive institutions.
 Knutsen and Nygard (2015) emphasize that semi-democracies (fragile states in our discussion) are less stable than both autocracies and democracies.
 In other words, once the process of democratization begins, it is dangerous to stop midway.

 The purpose of democratization itself though is of concern before thinking about the means to achieve it.
 Ake (2000) says that democracy has mostly been analyzed in the context of its propensity to foster economic development.
 But in the context of its feasibility in Africa, the utility of democracy as measured by the “values, concerns and priorities of African peoples”, will determine to a considerable extent how far they will accept democracy.
 In general, the process of democratization is strongly mediated by normative values of the population of concern.

 In order to design interventions aimed at promoting inclusive institutions when the status quo witnesses prevalently weak state structures, tractability of theoretically analyzing regime transitions is critical.
 But according to Geddes (1999), this is because different kinds of authoritarianism differ from each other as much they differ from democracy.
 To facilitate the analysis of these differences, she classifies authoritarian regimes as 'personalist', military, single-party, or amalgams of the pure types.
-It is important to note that all of them can be conceptualized from the perspective of “Limited Access Order” societies (North 1999).
+All of them can be conceptualized from the perspective of “Limited Access Order” societies (North 1999).